 Once the information has been entered in SEVIS and your new form I-20 has been issued, you have only 30 days to submit the application.
 Prior to submitting the application, if you change your mind about applying or any of the information that has been submitted, just contact the DSO, request the change, get another form I-20, and submit that with the application.

-If the I-765 OPT EAD application has already been filed with a USCIS Service Center, but has not yet been adjudicated, you must contact the Service Center directly to have the I-765 withdrawn.
+If the application has already been submitted to USCIS, but has not yet been adjudicated, you must contact the Service Center directly to have the I-765 withdrawn.
 DHS regulations allow an application to be withdrawn “at any time until a decision is issued…However, a withdrawal may not be retracted,” and DHS’s “acknowledgement of a withdrawal may not be appealed.”